You may contact a mediator directly or your solicitor may refer you. What can you expect to happen?

 Not everyone is ready for mediation at the same stage of their separation, so the mediator needs to find out whether it is suitable for both of you.

 We will discuss the process to ensure you understand how it works.
-They will then contact your partner and have the same conversation with them.
+We will then contact your former partner and have the same conversation with them.

 Working Out The Details

 Further meetings will be scheduled at which you may work on communication issues, renew arrangements for children, exchange financial information and consider options.
 We may be able to help resource financial advice or support for your children.

 Once you have proposals you both find acceptable, the mediator will prepare a summary of them together with a summary of the financial information.

 This will be sent to each of you to discuss with your lawyer (if you wish).

 Afterwards if you are both still content with the proposals, you or your lawyers will convert the summary into a legally binding document and oversee any necessary implementation required by the Court.

 Call us now on